 When you arrive at the park, you can check in at the Park Reception.
 Here you will find information and leaflets about some of the best things to see and do locally, what’s going on at the park and the Holiday Homes that are currently for sale on the park.

 Go through from the Park Reception into the Park Shop called “Seatown Stores.”
 Seatown Stores sells a range of products that you need while on holiday, including hot and cold drinks, beach toys and games, gifts, postcards, hot and cold food, camping essentials and more.
 There is a small bakery range of pastries and breakfast items.
 There are tables and chairs both inside the shop and outside in the picnic area.
 This area at the front of the park has great views straight out to sea, picnic benches and our giant deckchair to help with the perfect holiday photo!

-Adjoining the picnic area is the dog exercising field.
+Adjoining the picnic area is the dog exercising meadow.
 This is a half acre field, situated next to the River Winniford that is enclosed to allow dog owners to exercise dogs off the lead.
 Head through the park and you will come across a children’s play area, located next to the hard-base touring pitches in the centre of the park and suitable for children aged 5 to 14, with monkey bars, a climbing wall, a slide and more.
 There is also a fishing lake on the park, which is a beautiful and peaceful place to relax.
 A small charge applies and you need a fishing permit to use this facility.
 Golden Cap Holiday Park has been a recipient of the David Bellamy Conservation Gold Award for many years in a row due to the work the park does with the environment and you will see many examples of this around the park with areas of planting and wildflowers, as well as our Bug Hotels called ‘Bugingham Palace.’

 Facilities in the local area